lucyamy/LapX9C10X/README.md

     LAPX9C10X_X9C503       (50 kOhm)
     LAPX9C10X_X9C104       (100 kOhm)

-or can be the actual resistance of the potentiometer, as measured between VH/RH  and VL/RL (when the chip is powered on).
+or can be the actual resistance of the potentiometer (in kilohms), as measured between VH/RH  and VL/RL (when the chip is powered on).
 Using the actual resistance will of course give more accurate results, as the tolerance of the parts is ±20%.

 The chips contain non-volatile memory, and can be programmed to power up to any of the 100 available wiper positions. **LapX9C10X** has a function to save to this memory.